 Unlike valerian, kava, and hops (commonly found in many sleep supplements), these ingredients do not pose the risk of causing liver damage or habituation.

 Bacopa has long been used in traditional medicine in India for occasional sleeplessness and stress, but recently has also been studied for optimizing cognitive function.
-In other words, it’s sleep aid that helps you think better.
+In other words, it’s a sleep aid that helps you think better.
 It also protects the brain against the negative effects of not having sleep.
+Studies have shown that bacopa enhances mental clarity and focus in subjects ranging from college students to elderly individuals with mental decline

 Motherwort is a calming herb also known for supporting cardiac function, particularly occasional palpitations associated with stress and hormonal fluctuations.